Oskar is a psychologist and PhD student in the group since April 2017.

-His research focus will be on cognitive-behavioral therapy for OCD and he is currently involved in a RCT comparing internet-delivered CBT with traditional “face-to-face” CBT at a clinic.
+His research focus is on cognitive behavioral therapy for OCD and he is currently involved in a RCT comparing internet-delivered CBT with traditional “face-to-face” CBT at a clinic.

 The evaluation of the different treatment modalities will provide new insights into the effectiveness of different treatments for OCD and guide decision-makers when deciding which treatments provide the highest impact.